 What I do remember is walking out of my first yoga class, other than the slight embarrassment, was thinking:

-2. I feel AMAZING from this style of workout
+- I feel AMAZING from this style of workout.

 The beginning was difficult and confusing for me, but over time I learned that there were 15 different yoga poses that most beginners need to master.

-If you’re a complete beginner to yoga and you’re interested in practicing it more often, you should check out the Yoga Fat Loss Bible for Beginners by my friends over at Avocadu!
+If you’re a complete beginner to yoga and you’re interested in practicing it more often, you should check out my Yoga Fat Loss Bible for Beginners!

 Here are the 15 yoga poses that strengthen, tone, and detox your body!